DSSGx UK 2024 suspended

 To learn more, please contact email@example.com

 If you're interested in becoming a project partner, we have an initial 'Expression of Interest' form here.

-As mentor or project manager you'll work with top international data science talent on projects that really matter.
+In either role you'll work with top international data science talent on projects that really matter.
 To find out more, visit Job Opportunities

 As a volunteer